suzannejmatthews/PDC-Unplugged/content/activities/sweetenJuice.md

 ### Programming Topics

 * Apply Critical regions: Be able to write shared memory programs that use critical regions for synchronization.

-* Comprehend Data Races: Know what a race condition is, and how to use synchronization to prevent it
+* Comprehend Race Condition: Know what a race condition is, and how to use synchronization to prevent it

+* Comprehend Concurrency Issues: Understand the notions of deadlock (detection, prevention), race conditions (definition), determinacy/non-determinacy in parallel programs (e.g., if there is a race condition, the correctness of the output may depend on the order of execution)

 ### Algorithm Topics

-* Apply Synchronization: Be aware of methods for controlling race conditions.
+* Comprehend Concurrency, Asynchrony, Dependencies, and Nondeterminism: Qualitatively understand the notion of concurrency, asynchrony, dependencies, and nondeterminism through one or more every day examples illustrating simultaneous events with dependencies.

+* Apply Synchronization: Recognize that synchronization is necessary for certain algorithms to work correctly.
+Also recognize that synchronization should be used only when needed as it entails its own overheads.

+* Comprehend Mutual Exclusion and Conflict Resolution: Understand the need to resolve conflicts among concurrent processes competing for a shared resource.
+Here the computation may have to grant exclusive access to one process to ensure correctness and/or progress.
+Be able to identify and mitigate problems due to races.

-### Cross-Cutting and Advanced Topics
+### Emerging and Pervasive Topics

-*  Know Non-determinism: Different execution sequences can lead to different results hence algorithm design either be tolerant to such phenomena or be able to take advantage of this.
+*  Comprehend Asynchrony: 1) Understand cause and effect of Asynchrony and how to ensure that computational correctness.
+2)Understand asynchrony is the characteristics of modern systems and understand asynchrony in PDC context.
+3)1) Can utilize a standard coordination strategy to prevent incorrect operation due to uncontrolled concurrency (race conditions)

 ---